Can Dogs Eat Eggplant?

 can dogs eat eggplant

-Sometimes disputes arise between four-legged owners on the topic: “Which vegetables are healthy for dogs and which are not recommended for consumption at all.”
+Sometimes, disputes arise between four-legged owners: “Which vegetables are healthy for dogs and which are not recommended for consumption at all.”
 And, I must say, opinions on this matter are quite contradictory.
 Often, products such as cucumber, broccoli, tomato, bell pepper, and many others undeservedly fall into disgrace.
-One such question I have come across is “Can dogs eat eggplant?”
+One such question I have encountered is, “Can dogs eat eggplant?”

 • Can dogs eat eggplant?
 YES, but only healthy dogs, in moderation, cooked, and with careful monitoring for allergies.